Enprogames/Bitcoin_JanusGraph/README.md

 # Bitcoin Data Graph

 # Usage
 This project utilizes Docker and Docker Compose to manage its environment.
-The provided Makefile simplifies the process of building, running, and managing the application.
+A Makefile is provided to simplify the process of building, running, and managing the application.

 ## Prerequisites